mix-margaret-d-jones-purple.jpg

 Of course, in my early days doing a Bachelor of Music (composition) at the University of Western Australia I sang in all the choirs around the place.
 I had the great privilege to work under many wonderful choral conductors, such as Rodney Eichenberger and Margaret Pride.
 Decades ago I was one of the first three or four people in Western Australia to join the Australian Choral Conductors' Association, before it became the Australian National Choral Association (ANCA).

 In 1989 I founded the Perth Discovery Choir and conducted it for five years, and in 2001 I founded and conducted Girls, Guys & Others: the GGO Quire (I was one of the 'others').
-I taught the singers of these adult community choirs so I would fully understand each voice and know how to properly assign them to their vocal roles (such as high, low, medium).
+All the singers in these adult community choirs had a few individual lessons with me so I could fully understand each voice and know how to properly assign them to their vocal roles (such as high, low, medium).
 This also helped me develop my approach to vocal blending, so important in choirs.

 This has given me a detailed understanding of the important differences between choral and solo singing, and how to manage this complex situation.
 I remember times when undergraduate singing students were forbidden to sing in choirs because it was seriously affecting their voices, whilst choral singing was compulsory for their instrumental classmates.
 (I have some special techniques for choral singing which I don't usually teach to my solo singing students, unless they are also in a choir.)